magento/devdocs/guides/v2.3/graphql/reference/products.md

 ## ProductInterface {#ProductInterface}

+Any type that implements `ProductInterface` contains all the base attributes necessary for the frontend of the product model.
-The `items` array, which implements `ProductInterface` can contain all the attributes that can be specified in an `ProductFilterInput` object, plus the attributes and objects listed in the following table.
-The array can also contain attributes from resources external to the CatalogGraphQl module:
+The `items` that are returned in a `ProductInterface` array can also contain attributes from resources external to the CatalogGraphQl module:

 * Custom and extension attributes defined in any attribute set
 * The attribute is defined in the [PhysicalProductInterface](#PhysicalProductInterface) or [CustomizableOptionInterface]({{page.baseurl}}graphql/reference/customizable-option-interface.html)